Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/values-and-principles.md

 Below are some examples of values that I think we (as a software engineering industry) have in these two areas.

-## Values in Software
+### Example Values in Software

 - We like usefulness.
 - We like accessibility / it be used by anyone no matter their ability.
-- We want security.
+- We want security and privacy.
 - We want reliability (this is the fundamental value behind all testing, resiliency and scaling efforts).
 - We like efficiency.
 - We like high performance / speed / responsiveness.